 Olivia has been with BCD for five years.
 She is a certified K-12 teacher with a Masters in Art Education from the School of Visual Arts in Manhattan and is a formally trained artist with a BFA in illustration.
 She loves teaching children and knows that art is both a form of play for children and an essential step in development.
 Olivia has worked in schools over the past year teaching a wide range of students K-12, in a number of different classrooms and schools across NYC.

 Olivia has endeavored to create an inclusive classroom community where students feel welcomed and free to take risks in their learning and creating.
 She differentiates her teaching using technology, co-operative learning and project-based learning.
 She feels that the classroom should be a place where students can go to explore with not only new materials and mediums, but those they know and love as well- students should work with new themes as well as themes they are already interested in in order to excite and engage their interests.

 ZINEB KARB, teacher

-Zineb graduated from Hunter College in May 2013 with a concentration in psychology.
+Zineb also has been with the BCD family for five years; she graduated from Hunter College in May 2013 with a concentration in psychology and is currently pursuing graduate studies in education.
 Fascinated by the many theories of child development, she realized that working with children was her calling!
 She has many years of babysitting and nanny experience with children ranging from 1 to 6 years old.
 She has completed many trainings, such as managing difficult behavior, using digital media to empower youth and the Harvard Ed.
 Labs Guided Reading Curriculum.